 Starting an LLC in DC is Easy!

-You can get a Washington DC LLC online by filing the DC LLC Articles of Organization with the Department of Consumer and Regulatory Affairs.
-The cost to start an LLC in Washington DC is $220.
+You can get a Washington DC LLC online by filing the DC LLC Articles of Organization with the Department of Licensing and Consumer Protection.
+The cost to start an LLC in Washington DC starts at $99.

 Follow our How to Start an LLC in Washington D.C. guide below to get started.